hemio-ev/edentata/README.md

 Edentata
 ========

-A toothless frontend for the hosting-service management carnivora.
+A toothless frontend for the hosting-service management backend [carnivora](https://git.hemio.de/hemio/edentata).

 ### Available on Packagist